Class 9 “The Adventures of Toto” Ruskin Bond

 A3: Toto’s presence in Grandfather’s menagerie affects the other animals in various ways.
 Initially housed in a cage with a tortoise, rabbits, and a squirrel, Toto’s lively and mischievous nature disrupts the calm atmosphere.

 He doesn’t allow his companions to sleep at night, causing disturbance and possibly stress among the other animals.
 This prompts Grandfather to relocate Toto to the servants’ quarters, where he can be with other pets in a more social environment.
-However, Toto continues to stand out with his energetic behaviour, contrasting with the more sedate habits of the tortoise and other animals.
+However, Toto continues to stand out for his energetic behaviour, in contrast to the more sedate habits of the tortoise and other animals.

-Toto’s presence injects energy and occasional chaos into the menagerie, altering the dynamics and requiring adjustments to accommodate his lively personality alongside the quieter demeanour of the other animals.
+Toto’s presence injects energy and occasional chaos into the menagerie, altering the dynamics and requiring adjustments to accommodate his lively personality alongside the other animals’ quieter demeanour.

 Q4: How does Toto’s behaviour reflect his mischievous nature throughout the story?